Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Phase Retrieval Based on RKLD the WF Framework

 \subsection{Residual Truncation with RKLD}

-To further improve the performance of the RKLD-WF algorithm, we propose to control the aggregate gradient to enable the iterative procedure to operate within the local convex region around the true solution of the objective function.
-For this purpose, we regularize the weights of the gradient components leading to the truncation of the sampling vectors which do not satisfy a predetermined statistical criteria.
-Thus, instead of using all $M$ samples, we use an adaptive collection of suitable $M_k^\prime \leq M$ sampling vectors to compute the total loss at each iteration.
-This motivates the development of the RKLD-based algorithms, which utilizes the following truncated loss function:
+To further improve the performance of the RKLD-WF algorithm against outliers, we propose to control the contribution of the outlier-corrupted measurements to the total loss by truncating the sampling vectors.
+This leads to the formulation of the following truncated RKLD-based loss function: